IBCHgenomic/proteogenomics/README.md

 # proteome-hmm
  - rust crate for hmm domain search, selection and annotation mapper.
+ - please see the last commit message and if it says compiled binary then it is completed or else still in development version.

  ```
   cargo build